Anchors family

 Night, dreams, and day-to-day shifts

-These sections cover what usually shifts at night, under strain, and across different kinds of days.
+What changes at night, under strain, and across different days.

 Day to day